Published in CHART Exchange | May 2018 issue

 How does your organization use

 According to Saptarshi Das, a content writer in the digital marketing space, “Around 80% of unstructured data in organizations has information hidden inside that can be used for fulfilling customer requirements, improving sales figures, enhancing marketing strategies, creating rigid risk management function, and overseeing fraudulence activities.
 And all this can be done by deploying Big Data analysis in your organization.”

 With the help of graphic data visualization, organizations can retrieve all the information required for the successful functioning of their business processes.
 But what if this information is stored in several places?
 For example, within every insurance company, there are a range of systems used to collect and analyze data for making important business decisions.
 This data is rarely gathered from one single source or stored in one single place.
 Pulling data from Policy Management, Claims and Rating Systems can become time-consuming and often hinders businesses from reaching their prospective goals.

-Solutions like OX Zion® - recognized by technology research and advisory firm, Gartner®, as an industry-leading Business Operating System - allow companies to visualize data with a holistic view of all their business or portfolio processes.
-OX Zion’s Insurance BOS gives companies the ability to make quick informed decisions by consolidating key data into one secure system that is accessible anywhere from any device.
+Solutions like EOX Vantage's Enterprise Operating System, allow companies to visualize data with a holistic view of all their business or portfolio processes.
+The Enterprise Operating System's Insurance Apps give companies the ability to make quick informed decisions by consolidating key data into one secure system that is accessible anywhere from any device.
 The platform brings data from multiple systems into one easy-to-navigate dashboard, eliminating the need to sort through stacks of excel sheets and other documentation from each division or department, providing faster analysis for more accurate decision-making.